Information Physics of Intelligence: Unifying Logical Depth and Entropy under Thermodynamic Constraints: Related Work

 Lloyd~\cite{lloyd2000ultimate} derived ultimate physical limits to computation from quantum mechanics, showing that a system of mass $m$ and energy $E$ confined to volume $V$ can perform at most $E/(h \pi)$ operations per second and store at most $S = k_B \ln d$ bits where $d$ is the dimensionality of the Hilbert space.

-Our work makes three novel contributions beyond existing thermodynamics: \begin{enumerate} \item \textbf{Logical depth-energy connection}: We prove that each inference step requires energy $k_B T \ln(2)$ by connecting logical depth to bit erasure. \item \textbf{Triality bound}: We derive the first joint bound on energy, time, and storage: $E \cdot T \cdot M^{-1} \geq \Omega(H(Q|K)) \cdot k_B T \ln(2)$, where $\Omega(H(Q|K))$ represents computational cost with time dimension.
+Our work makes three novel contributions beyond existing thermodynamics: \begin{enumerate} \item \textbf{Derivation depth-energy connection}: We prove that each inference step requires energy $k_B T \ln(2)$ by connecting derivation depth to bit erasure. \item \textbf{Triality bound}: We derive the first joint bound on energy, time, and storage: $E \cdot T \cdot M^{-1} \geq \Omega(H(Q|S_O) \cdot k_B T \ln(2))$.
 Previous work bounded resources independently; our triality captures fundamental coupling. \item \textbf{System-level analysis}: Rather than isolated gates or operations, we analyze end-to-end knowledge system workflows, accounting for storage maintenance, query routing, and dynamic workloads. \end{enumerate}

 This shift from gate-level to system-level thermodynamics enables practical application to modern computing systems (LLMs, knowledge graphs, edge devices) where architectural decisions dominate energy consumption.